jeftreece/dnamatch-tools/README.md

 Next, run the script, and find the output in the .csv file it creates.

 Refer to other comments in the script

+## merge-csv.py:

+**User story**: I've pulled a bunch of DNA matches into multiple spreadsheets, and I would like to combine those spreadsheets into one file, with duplicates removed so I can use the de-duplicated rows as input into another program.

+**User skill required**: you will need to install python, clone or copy this source code, and run it as a python program

+This script takes multiple .csv files and combines them into one file that has duplicate rows removed.
+Each .csv file must have identical columns for the merge to take place.
+Non-identical .csv files are ignored.

+**Usage**: There are no settings.
+Run the program with all of the file names you want to merge, plus the output file (final filename) on the command line.

+Example: merge-csv.py a.csv b.csv c.csv out.csv